phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

 2. Flash the software with the default configuration.

    .. note:: Before you flash the software, ensure that the device is in Emergency Download (EDL) mode.
-For more information on how to force the device into EDL mode, see :ref:`Move to EDL mode <section_vgg_mly_v1c>`.
+For more information on how to force the device into EDL mode, see :ref:`Move to EDL mode <move_to_EDL>`.

    a.
 Flash the software by selecting the device on which you want to flash the compiled software.
 If multiple devices are connected, select the correct target device.